Dream Master (album): Songs

 José Feliciano appears on "Only Your Heart Can Say" on guitar and background vocals.

 “Quiet Moment" was included on Shine, Mono Presents 70s Shine American Music Masterpiece Collection, released by Sony Music direct (Japan) in 2003, as track No. 8, alongside tracks by Eric Anderson, Tony Kosinec, Dan Fogelberg, Dave Mason, Ned Doheny, Fools Gold, Cecilio & Kapono, Les Dudek, Simon & Garfunkel, Livingston Taylor, Bob Dylan, Dane Donohue, Willie Nelson, Eric Gale, and James Taylor.

+Critical reception

+Doreen Pitkeathly for The Hamilton Spectator called it “an expressive collection of ballads light rockers and soft pop tunes, all original” commenting that Billie Hughes has “always been a step ahead of the rest” and while “slugging it out many times at the Knight II and the Festival of Friends” and as a member of the group Lazarus and composer of several major commercial jingles, his taste of success “shows in the expertise of this well crafted and produced album”.

+Donald Langis for Le Courrier de la Nouvelle-Ecosse described the album as “a set of rhythmic songs that avoid falling into either easy-listening music (aka muzak) or hard rock.”

 Track listing

 Personnel

 Credits are adapted from liner notes of the Dream Master album.